What To Do If You Had A Great Wedding & Now You're Dealing With Post-Wedding Comedown

 In my case, the desperation for something new manifested in taking an ill-advised job that further crushed my spirits; others try to fill the void with everything from babies to booze.

-Ally, who got married in 2010 agrees: “Without a wedding to plan I realised I wasn’t happy, which is not something you’re expected to feel as you start your new married life!
+Ally, who got married in 2010, agrees: “Without a wedding to plan I realized I wasn’t happy, which is not something you’re expected to feel as you start your new married life!

 “All these urges have actually left me feeling quite deflated in general and essentially I think there’s the unconscious worry that I have now experienced 'the best day of my life' so what comes next?”